kiqr/docs/src/reference/services/accounts/update.md

-# Kiqr::Services::Account::Update
+# Kiqr::Services::Accounts::Update

-The `Kiqr::Services::Account::Update` service class facilitates the update process for accounts within the Kiqr platform.
+The `Kiqr::Services::Accounts::Update` service class facilitates the update process for accounts within the Kiqr platform.
 It ensures that only authorized users can update account details, supporting both personal and team accounts.

 ## Usage